ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

             try
             {
-                // Get a collection of clients that are under your organisation CSApiResponseListClient result = apiInstance.ClientsGetClients(xChronosheetsAuth);
+                // Get a collection of clients that are under your organisation.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.
+                CSApiResponseListClient result = apiInstance.ClientsGetClients(xChronosheetsAuth);
                 Debug.WriteLine(result);
             }